 4. Roast in a Dutch Oven

 I like to roast in a cast iron dutch oven.
+The one I use and highly recommend is this Lodge dutch oven.
 It does a wonderful job of evenly distributing heat.
 Also when I am done I can use it on the stove top to make a sauce.
 Also look to see if there is more fat on side of your roast than the other.
 Place in the dutch oven with the fatter side up.
 The fat will run down the sides of the roast, keeping it moist.

 5. Low and slow